+If we end your membership because you did not pay your premiums, you will have health coverage under Original Medicare.
 At the time we end your membership, you may still owe us for premiums you have not paid.
-In the future, if you want to enroll again in our plan (or another plan that we offer), you will need to pay the amount you owe before you can enroll.
+In the future, if you want to enroll again in our plan (or another plan that we offer), you will need to pay the late premiums before you can enroll.

-If you think we have wrongfully ended your membership, you can make a complaint (also called a grievance); see Chapter 9 for how to file a complaint.
+If you think we have wrongfully ended your membership, you can make a complaint (also called a grievance); see Chapter 7 for how to file a complaint.
 If you had an emergency circumstance that was out of your control and it caused you to not be able to pay your plan premium within our grace period, you can make a complaint.
 For complaints, we will review our decision again.

-Chapter 9, Section 10 of this document tells how to make a complaint, or you can call us at 503-574-8000 or 1-800-603-2340 between 8 a.m. and 8 p.m.
+Chapter 7, Section 9 of this document tells how to make a complaint, or you can call us at 503-574-8000 or 1-800-603-2340 between 8 a.m. and 8 p.m.
 (Pacific Time), seven days a week.

 TTY users should call 711.
 You must make your request no later than 60 days after the date your membership ends.

-Section 5.2 Can we change your monthly plan premium during the year?
+Section 4.5 Can we change your monthly plan premium during the year?

 No. We are not allowed to change the amount we charge for the plan's monthly plan premium during the year.
-If the monthly plan premium changes for next year we will tell you in September and the change will take effect on January 1.
+If the monthly plan premium changes for next year, we will tell you in September and the change will take effect on January 1.